-- daily management of accounts (as at value date); - tracking of financial transactions; - tracking of foreign exchange and interest-rate hedging operations.
+- daily management of accounts (as of value date); - tracking of financial transactions; - tracking of foreign exchange and interest-rate hedging operations.
 The Group's Treasurer and the Chief Financial Officer or the Deputy Chief Executive Officer are authorized to carry out stock exchange transactions up to €5 million except in the event of express authorization from the Chief Executive Officer.

-Bank reconciliations enable to check and validate Company outgoings.
+Bank reconciliations enable checking and validation of Company outgoings.
 They are carried out on a regular basis by each entity's accounting department under the responsibility of the Group's Chief Accountant.